Age and female fertility

-Female fertility is affected by age and is a major fertility factor for women.
-A woman's fertility peaks between the late teens and late-20s, after which it starts to decline slowly.
-While many sources suggest a more dramatic drop at around 35, this is unclear, since few studies have been conducted since the 19th century.
-One 2004 study of European women found fertility of the 27–34 and the 35–39 groups had only a four-percent difference.
-At age 45, a woman starting to try to conceive will have no live birth in 50–80 percent of cases.
-Menopause, or the cessation of menstrual periods, generally occurs in the 40s and 50s and marks the cessation of fertility, although age-related infertility can occur before then.
-The relationship between age and female fertility is sometimes referred to as a woman's "biological clock."
+Female fertility is influenced by age and is a contributing fertility factor for women.
+Female fertility generally remains consistent from the late teens to the early thirties, but gradually decreases.
+After age 35, fertility falls rapidly.
+At age 45, women will fail to conceive in 50–80 percent of cases.
+Menopause, or the end of menstrual periods, generally occurs between the ages of 45 and 55, signaling the end of fertility.
+However, age-related infertility can occur before this.
+The connection between age and female fertility is often described as a woman's "biological clock".